 Valuable content is the direction marketing is going in.
 The goal of your content should be to inform your customers, articulating clearly the reasons to choose you.

 The CTA, or the call to action, is an essential step in a visitor’s journey on your website.
 A call to action is a prompt that tells people what you want them to do next.
 The truth is, making the next steps clear is crucial for good customer experience.
 The right CTA will depend on your business and the products or services you sell.
 What action do you want website visitors to take?
 They need to know!

 - Subscribe to our newsletter

 The CTA can be enhanced with an eye-catching button.
 The right colour or shadowing of the button can improve the response rate remarkably.

 Your website is essentially what your shop window used to be in the past.
 It’s the first impression you give to new customers!
 Now if that shop window was all dusty, forgotten and not displaying the products and services you sell… that wouldn’t convince anyone, would it?
 Therefore, your website needs to be a constant project you keep improving upon to give the best impression possible to your customers.

 Do you need help with creating a website that converts and builds trust?
 We offer affordable custom WordPress websites for small businesses.
 As official Google Partners, we build websites with the Google algorithm and customer psychology in mind.
-With us, you don’t just get a cool looking website, but a website that converts and has strong foundations for SEO.
+When you partner with Gordon Digital, you don’t just get a cool looking website, but a website that converts and has strong foundations for SEO.